Chapter 1 of 24

 Postulates

-Postulates are about the specific objects under study.
+Postulates are assumptions specific to the objects under study:

 1. To draw a straight line from any point to any point.